Xqhare/nyx/design/design.md

 	As Appstate will be mutated at least once every polling interval, it seems adviceable to do this in a seperate thread and passing the new appstate back as a Arc.
 	Waiting with a .join() defeats the purpose, as drawing could be interrupted.
 The graphs need 60fps obviously!

+Ref D (Average Load):

+Ref D1: I have to write my own average load calculation as avg_load available in sysinfo is unsuitable for the current moment, as it only supplies finished avgerages of the last 1, 10 and 15mins, this doesn't work on windows.

 ## UI

 Ref UIa (Unix):